johnmichaloski/QIF/MsvcQifFairReporting/Readme.md

 	  ---h                  Help
 	  --/?
 Help

-There is also a visual basic script (Vbs) file that pop up a dialog to ask for the qif XML file, and then run MsvcQifFairReporting.exe program.
+There is also a visual basic script (Vbs) file name FairReport.vbs that pop up a dialog to ask for the qif XML file, and then run MsvcQifFairReporting.exe program.
+FAIR reports 1 & 3 will be put into the same folder as the QIF  XML file.